learn-co-curriculum/css-essentials-css-fundamentals/README.md

 Everything in between the `/* */` is a CSS comment.
-The browser will not pay attention to these comments, but they can be useful for us to add explanations or reminders along side our CSS code.
+The browser will not pay attention to these comments, but they can be useful for us to add explanations or reminders alongside our CSS code.

 ## Resources